Landau Levels and the Issue of Gauge Invariance in Confined Spaces: Landau Levels in a Circular Quantum Dot

-where $V_\ell(r)=\frac{\Lambda_z^2}{2mr^2}$ is the kinetic centrifugal potential.
-This form is particularly interesting because we see that $\mbf{J}$ is simply the product of the radial probability density and the classical velocity of a particle in the radial potential $V_l(r)$.
-As can be inferred from Eq.~(\ref{current2}), and will be evident in the figures shown below, $\mbf{J}$ has non-zero magnitude only in the $\boldsymbol{\hat{\phi}}$ direction, vanishes and has an inflection point at $r_\ell$ for $\ell<0$, is maximum at $r_\ell$ for $\ell>0$, and only vanishes at $r_\ell=0$ for $\ell=0$.
+Through the inset in Fig.~(\ref{prob_current2}), we see that the total area bounded by the current density of the bulk states (aside from $\ell=0$) appears to vanish (equal areas of positive and negative current density cancel one another) due to the inflection point present at $r=r_\ell$.
+This is not true once $r_\ell$ approaches (and mathematically) exceeds the radius $a$ of the dot, and so edge current densities bound non-zero area.
+The bounded area in Fig.~\ref{prob_current2} is the net \textit{current} flow in the $\boldsymbol{\hat{\phi}}$ direction and as, mentioned earlier, we would expect that this current is non-zero only near the edge.
+The notion of non-zero edge currents and the results of Fig.~\ref{prob_current2} appear to be in qualitative agreement, but this agreement can easily be quantified.
 To obtain the current from a surface current density, we integrate it with respect to a scalar differential `strip' orthogonal to the direction of flow.
-The state current $\mbf{I}_{n_r,\ell}$ of a given eigenstate is thus given by
+Thus, the state current $\mbf{I}_{n_r,\ell}$ of a given eigenstate in our confined system is given by